Anthony-Rosario/Alchemy-Reading-Notes/class-09cont.md

       known as HTTP headers.
 2. You can use the maxlength attribute to limit the numberof characters a user may enter into the text field.
-3. The "<textarea>" element is used to create a mutli-line text input.
+3. The "textarea" element is used to create a mutli-line text input.
-4. The "<select>" element is used to create a drop down list box.
+4. The "select" element is used to create a drop down list box.
-5. You can group related form controls together inside the "<fieldset>" element.
+5. You can group related form controls together inside the "fieldset" element.
 This is particularly helpful for longer forms.